chad-f-dalrymple/restaurant-search/README.md

-This app is being hosted on Heroku: https://morning-waters-19112.herokuapp.com/ Don't mind the name in the URL, I'm in the process of changing it :)
+This app is being hosted on Heroku: https://recura.herokuapp.com/home.
+There is not functionality at this point.
+Currently, I am working on the templating and components.
+I have used specific ember add ons for this project and am currently working to include Moment.js

 # restaurant-search